Listen to the podcast

 Imagine riding a bicycle while looking at your feet to make sure you placed your feet correctly on the pedals.
 Imagine trying to type while watching your fingers make each keystroke.
 Imagine running while watching each foot placement on the road.
 Imagine trying to get out of bed in the morning, while focusing on each muscle movement to make sure they all move in an appropriate and synergetic way.
 If we had to do those things, it would be virtually impossible to accomplish anything.

-Have you ever arrived somewhere like work and then reflected about how you’re not sure how you got there?
+Have you ever arrived somewhere like work and then reflected on how you’re not sure how you got there?
 The reason for this is because you have made that trip to work many times.
 You know the route.
 You know what to expect.
 Though you were not on auto-pilot because you were paying attention to the drive, you were not “overly aware” of all the non-essential aspects along the way.

 When you first made the trip to work, you noticed all kinds of things.
 You looked at this house and that tree.
 You noticed where the gas stations were as well as any unusual things along your route.
 You cannot always have a hyper-awareness of everything along the way to work.
 The mental and physical toll would exhaust you.
 By being habitual, you can enjoy other things while making your way to your destination.
 You are free to function at optimal levels.

 Another illustration of the “freedom to function” is in your prayer life.
 It is a good thing to have a familiar location for prayer.
 If you pray in a closet, for example, and have been praying in a closet for months or years, what you have done is created an undistracted environment to focus on the most important thing, which is unhindered talks with God.